-- 17. (1) Notwithstanding anything to special rules the contrary contained in the Code, or of evidence. the Indian Evidence Act, 1872, for the Contral Act purposes of trial and punishment for offences under this Act or connected offences, the Special Court may take into consideration as having probative value, the fact that accused was,- - (a) on any previous occasion bound under section 107 or section 110 of the Code: - (b) detained and convicted under any law relating to preventive detention; or - (c) on any previous occasion was prosecuted in the Special Court under this Act.
+- 17. (1) Notwithstanding anything to the contrary contained in the Code or the Indian Evidence Act 1872, for the purpose of trial and punishment for offences under this Act or connected offences, the Court may take into consideration as having probative value, the fact that the accused was, - (a) on any previous occasion bound under section 107 or section 110 of the Code; - (b) detained under any law relating to preventive detention; or

-- (2) Where it is proved that any person involved in an organised crime or any person on his behalf is or has at any time been in possession of movable or immovable property which he cannot satisfactorily account for, the Special Court shall, unless contrary is proved, presume that such property or pecuniary resources have been acquired or derived by his illegal activities. - (3) Where it is proved that the accused has kidnapped or abducted any person, the Special Court shall presume that it was for ransom. - 18.(1) Notwithstanding anything in the Certain Code or in the Indian Evidence Act, 1872, but subject to the provisions of this section, a confession made by a person before a police officer not below the rank of the Superintendent of Police and recorded by such police officer either in writing or on any mechanical devices like cassettes, tapes or sound tracks Central Act from which sounds or images can be reproduced, shall be admissible in trial of such person co-accused, or abettor or conspirator:
+- (c) on any previous occasion was prosecuted in the Special Court under this Act. - (2) Where it is proved that any person involved in an organised crime to any person on his behalf is or has at any time been in possession of movable or immovable property which he cannot satisfactorily account for the Special Court shall unless contrary is proved presume that such property or pecuniary resources have been acquired or derived by his illegal activities. - (3) Where it is proved that the accused has kidnapped or abducted any person, the Special Court shall presume that it was for ransom. - 18.
+(1) Notwithstanding anything in the Code or in the Indian Evidence Act, 1872, but subject to the provisions of this section, a confession made by a person before a police officer, not below the rank of the Superintendent of Police and recorded by such police officer either in writing or on any mechanical devices like cassettes, tape or sound tracks from which sounds or images can be reproduced, shall be admissible in the trial of such person or co-accused, abettor or conspirator: